amundsen-io/rfcs/active-rfcs/0003-lineage.md

 2. Allow upstream systems to publish lineage info to the lineage topic; have a downstream job(e.g databuilder extractor, or a streaming job to persist that info into neo4j sink).
 3. Build a UI popup on the Amundsen table page.

 We will leverage the pull based approach first then push based approach which is similar to how we capture other metadata currently at Lyft.
-And we have built [https://amundsen.lyft.net/table_detail/gold/hive/expiration/table_lineage](https://amundsen.lyft.net/table_detail/gold/hive/expiration/table_lineage) which has captured the lineage information from in-house lineage tool.
+And we have built the table_lineage table which has captured the lineage information from in-house lineage tool.
 We will need to finish the lineage POC to treat the lineage information  as the first class citizen in Amundsen.

 #### 2: Ingestion and surface the task->table, inter-task and service->table lineage

-Currently Amundsen provides which Airflow task produces which table with the [application](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/models/application.py) model.
+Currently Amundsen provides which Airflow task produces which table with the [application](https://github.com/amundsen-io/amundsendatabuilder/blob/master/databuilder/models/application.py) model.

 ![](imgs/003/img3.png)